Vyral/ed-karzai/_posts/2021-10-25-your-latest-real-estate-market-update.md

 The average single-family home took eight days to sell in August, nine days in September, and eight days in October.
 Things are moving so fast, **it’s barely taking over a week to sell a home.**&nbsp;

-Finally, let’s take a look at how much the average single-family Santa Clara home has gone up in value since this time last year.
+Finally, let’s take a look at how much the average single-family Santa Clara County home has gone up in value since this time last year.
 Since October 2020, the average home has increased in value by 17%.&nbsp;

 Hopefully, this gave you a good idea of how our market is looking.
 As you can see, things are still strong, so if you’re looking to buy or sell a home, please reach out to me.
 I am always willing to help.